tracingsummit/tracingsummit.github.io/index.md

 - Cost: Free

 ## Registration
-This year tickets are free and seating is limited to 80 people.
-To register fill out this form: [Tracing Summit Registration](https://docs.google.com/forms/d/1BZLiTlUEiwzetS3cWnYDYU6Js_EUkmCqLWEU7hJyM60/edit).
+We've run out of seating for attendees, you can still join the waitlist by filling this form: [Tracing Summit Waitlist](https://docs.google.com/forms/d/e/1FAIpQLScaHabfZ8rZ2z_vun_iePMcu6H1AqlODJpuJeuyUh9GmhFWEw/viewform).
+Or you can attend as a speaker by participating in the CFP.

 ## Presentation Proposals
 The Call for Proposals can be found here [Tracing Summit October 2022 - Call for Proposals](https://docs.google.com/forms/d/e/1FAIpQLSf65-LaD5EiYSxSN6D6XGRazExSur0SW7oG6ZIpGpDN4ra_rg/viewform), it will close on September 6th 2022.
 The talk selection will then be confirmed by September 9th 2022.